 Staff publications

-Arntzen, J. W. (2015).
+Arntzen, J. (2015).
 Drastic population size change in two populations of the Golden-striped salamander over a forty year period - are eucalypt plantations to blame?.
 Diversity, 7.